 An EEA Application migrant who has a right to reside as a jobseeker is subject to other restrictions.
 EEA jobseekers must live in the UK for 3 months and satisfy the Habitual Residence Test before they are entitled to claim income-based JSA, and from 1 April they will be ineligible for Housing Benefit.

 Migrants who are economically inactive are not entitled to claim income-related benefits such as Income Support or income-based Jobseeker’s Allowance.
 They must be self-sufficient and have comprehensive sickness insurance.

-The Government has set out a number of areas where it wants the benefit system to be tightened and the introduction of the minimum earning threshold will mean all measures will be introduced by April this year.
+The Government has set out a number of areas where it wants the benefits system to be tightened, and the introduction of the minimum earning threshold will mean all measures will be introduced by April this year.

 - from 1 January all EEA Application jobseekers have to wait for 3 months before they can get income-based JSA – this will make sure that only people who have a clear commitment to the UK and plan to contribute to the economy have access to our welfare system

-- after 3 months, migrants will also have to take a stronger, more robust Habitual Residence Test if they want to claim income-based JSA
+- after three months, migrants will also have to take a stronger, more robust Habitual Residence Test if they want to claim income-based JSA

-- if they pass the Habitual Residence Test, EEA Application jobseekers will then only be able to get JSA for 6 months.
-After 6 months, only those who have a job offer or compelling evidence that they have a genuine chance of finding work will be able to continue claiming
+- If they pass the Habitual Residence Test, EEA Application jobseekers will then only be able to get JSA for six months.
+After six months, only those who have a job offer or compelling evidence that they have a genuine chance of finding work will be able to continue claiming

 - from 1 April, new migrant jobseekers from the European Economic Area (EEA) will no longer be able to get Housing Benefit (HB)